-- Our school currently provides additional and/or different provision for a range of needs, including: - > Communication and interaction, for example, autistic spectrum disorder, Asperger's Syndrome, speech and language difficulties - > Cognition and learning, for example, dyslexia, dyspraxia,
+- > Our school currently provides additional and/or different provision for a range of needs, including: - Communication and interaction, for example, autistic spectrum disorder, Asperger's Syndrome, speech and language difficulties - > Cognition and learning, for example, dyslexia, dyspraxia,

-- > Social, emotional and mental health difficulties, for example, attention deficit hyperactivity disorder (ADHD), - > Sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy
+- Social, emotional and mental health difficulties, for example, attention deficit hyperactivity disorder (ADHD), - Sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy - > Physical disabilities inclusive of physical impairments, wheelchair users and those with degenerating physical conditions. - > Comorbid- disabilities that exist alongside other diagnosis.

-6.2 Consulting and involving pupils and parents
+6.2 Consulting and involving pupils and parents/carers.

-We will have discussions with the pupil and their parents when transitioning to the school.
+We will have discussions with the pupil and their parents/ carers when transitioning to the school.
+We will consult the pupil and parents to provide an individual transition plan plan linked to the EHCP that is reviewed annually.
 These conversations will make sure that:

-- > Everyone develops a good understanding of the pupil's areas of strength and difficulty - > We take into account the parents' concerns - > Everyone understands the agreed outcomes sought for the child - > A clear plan of support is in place to meet the young person's EHCP outcomes - > Everyone is clear on what the next steps are
+- > Everyone develops a good understanding of the pupil's areas of strength and difficulty. - > We take into account the parents' concerns. - > Everyone understands the agreed outcomes sought for the child. - A clear plan of support is in place to meet the young person's EHCP outcomes, medical and therapy needs. - > Everyone is clear on what the next steps are: